intel/intel-cloud-optimizations-azure/kubeflow/README.md

   <img src="../assets/logo-classicblue-800px.png?raw=true" alt="Intel Logo" width="250"/>
 </p>

-# Intel® Cloud Optimization Modules for Kubeflow
+# Intel® Cloud Optimization Modules for Microsoft Azure*

 © Copyright 2023, Intel Corporation
-## Microsoft Azure
+## Kubeflow* Pipelines

-The Intel® Cloud Optimization Modules for Kubeflow* provide a reference solution for building and deploying accelerated AI applications on Kubeflow.
+The Intel® Cloud Optimization Modules for Microsoft Azure*: Kubeflow* Pipelines provide reference solutions for building and deploying accelerated AI applications on [Kubeflow](https://www.kubeflow.org/).
+Kubeflow is the simple, portable, and scalable Machine Learning toolkit for Kubernetes services.
 The modules are designed to maximize the performance and productivity of industry-leading Python machine learning libraries.
-This set of reference architectures for Microsoft Azure also take advantage of secure and confidential computing virtual machines leveraging Intel® Software Guard Extensions (Intel® SGX) on the Azure cloud.
+This set of reference architectures for
+[Microsoft Azure](https://azure.microsoft.com/en-ca) also take advantage of secure and confidential computing virtual machines leveraging [Intel® Software Guard Extensions (Intel® SGX)](https://www.intel.com/content/www/us/en/developer/tools/software-guard-extensions/overview.html) on the Azure cloud.

-Each module or reference architecture includes a complete instruction set, all source code published on GitHub*, and a video walk-through.
 Below are the Kubeflow Pipelines available for Microsoft Azure.
 You can check out the full suite of Intel Cloud Optimization Modules with additional resources for other cloud providers like AWS and GCP [here](https://www.intel.com/content/www/us/en/developer/topic-technology/cloud-optimization.html).

 ## Table of Contents